 Popular Electronics was published from October 1954 through April 1985.
-As time permits, I will be glad to scan articles
+All copyrights (if any) are hereby acknowledged.

 if I can work out a really efficient way of changing part of this wasted noise into electrical

 energy, it can be charging batteries and taking some of the load off the plane's generating plant."

 That passage, from the April 1960 Carl and Jerry

 adventure story, reads like a modern

 normally included some high tech sleuthing by the teenagers a la the Hardy Boys.
 This is a particular

 favorite of mine because it involves a radio controlled airplane model.
 BTW, according to the